juliancabezas/deep_learning_perceptron/README.md

 # Assignment 1, Deep Learning Fundamentals, 2020

-Python implementation of a single layer perceptron, a multi later perceptron
+Python implementation of a single layer perceptron and a multi later perceptron from scrach, and comparison with Support Vector MAchine and Random Forest algorithms

 Testing using the PIMA Indians Diabetes Dataset [link to Kaggle] (https://www.kaggle.com/uciml/pima-indians-diabetes-database)

 ## Environment

 This repo was tested under a Linux 64 bit OS, using Python 3.8.5

 ## How to run this repo